agaelema/DSP_and_Math/README.md

 Use fixed point to math increasing the efficiency in devices withou a FPU.
 Extended version use variables with 64 bits allowing more accuracy and bigger input values

-First function initialize the struct with parameters based in the cuttof frequency (normalized from 0 to 1) and shift size (rotation used in fixed math) between 8 and 15.
-A bigger shift value give more accuracy but will limit the input value (see function coment).
+First function initialize the struct with parameters based in the cuttof frequency (normalized from 0 to 1) and shift size (rotation used in fixed math) between 8 and 30.
+Bigger shift value give more accuracy but will limit the input value (see function coment).
 It's possible to select between clean or not the variables during the inittialization.
-Can be useful if you need to change the cutoff frequency withou reset entire filter state.
+Can be useful if you need to change the cutoff frequency without reset filter state.

 ``` c
 void iir_SinglePoleHighPass_FixedExtended_Init(iirHighPassFixedExtended_t * structInput, double cutoffFreq, uint_fast8_t shift, uint_fast8_t doClean);